Section 7: Child Protection Conferences

 - Enabling all those present (and absent contributors) to make their full contribution to discussion and decision-making;

 - Ensuring, as far as possible, that the voice of the child/children is heard and represented throughout the meeting;

 - Ensuring that the Conference takes the decisions required in an informed, systematic and explicit way;

-- Ensuring that LSCB principles are reflected in all aspects of the Conference;
+- Ensuring that NYSCB principles are reflected in all aspects of the Conference;

 - Summarising the discussion and the risk of harm to the child and what needs to change;